tgen/tCoNuT/README.md

 TGen Copy Number Tool

 # About
-tCoNuT is a read depth comparative copy number tool for NGS data.
+tCoNuT is a read depth comparative copy number tool designed for whole genome, exome and panel NGS data.